 2.2 Using PStill the first time

 When installation has finished PStill should be available on your desktop and the Windows start menu.
 Please locate the program icon, it should look like this:

-the GUI version of PStill ("GPStill.exe") is started by double clicking on the program icon.
+PStill is started by double clicking on the program icon.